Sueza-project/Sueza_project/README-en.md

 4- Create downloadable thesaurus of Cameroonian languages.

-5 - More to come
+5 - The last phase of the project will be to create a system for automatic translation, spelling and grammar correction, and verification of the form of construction of sentences written in our different languages.

 ## Objective 1 : Textual database creation
   ### Languages available